darossi87/intune/README.md

 The Headinstaller will download file named: cisco-secure-client-macos-5.1.2.42-webdeploy-k9.pkg

-If you grabbed a predeploy file it will not work I noticed only the webdeploy(aka Headend Deployment) file is the only one that can be extracted like this
+If you've obtained a predeploy file, it won't function as expected.
+From my observations, only the webdeploy file (also known as Headend Deployment) is capable of being extracted in this manner.

-While there also grab your Orginfo.json file while there
+Also, remember to retrieve your Orginfo.json file during this process.

 ![image](https://github.com/darossi87/intune/assets/45303117/37a2a85a-4100-41c2-9f60-799386013ca5)

-Once you download it I used 7zip to extract the installer
+After downloading it, I utilized 7zip to extract the installer.

 ![image](https://github.com/darossi87/intune/assets/45303117/cc4f74a0-3710-49c4-ae3c-7ff3adeeb233)